jeyj0/dot-files/docs/macos.md

 ## Homebrew

 Homebrew is a MacOS package manager that is inferior to nix overall, however it does include support for some packages that nix doesn't support.

 Check https://brew.sh/ for how to install Homebrew.

 ### Homebrew packages

 I use the following packages, which can be installed via `$ brew install PACKAGENAME`:

 - syncthing
+	+ `$ brew services start syncthing` (to start the syncthing service immediately and on login)
 - lxc